Cryptal-Clear/eSenSei/README.md

 When a blacklisted word is typed, the browser tab is first closed and along with that, the screenshot along with keystrokes used by the child are sent to the parent's email id.
 Along with this, the browser history is parsed and detailed by including IPs and Geolocations of these sites and sent to the parent.
 Apart from this, the blacklisted sites are added to the system browser blacklist, so the child can't open them ever again.
+On top of that, if the child types these blacklisted words more than thrice, a system shutdown is initiated.